The Ohio Exotic Pet Ban: What Animals Are Now Illegal as Pets?

 - j) Red, black, and mantled howler monkeys.

-Many states, unfortunately, include domestic pet breeds such as Savannah cats and all wolfdogs regardless of percentage, so it is nice that these animals are not included in the ban.
-While large carnivores should be regulated with common sense legislation, an outright ban is unfair.
+While large carnivores should be regulated with common-sense legislation, an outright ban is unfair.
 Many people have the money, space, and experience to successfully own larger carnivores.
 Medium-sized carnivores such as lynxes, servals, and caracals pose no more threat in society than similarly-sized domestic dogs (and in many cases, less).